aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

   - The cooldown in milliseconds before the adapter refresh the configuration again.
   - If you want your configuration to be applied as soon as possible, reduce this value.
 If you want to reduce the number of requests to the origin server, increase this value.
   - Default: `0`.
-- `AWS_LAMBDA_NACOS_ADAPTER_DELAY_MS`
-  - The delay in milliseconds after the configuration refresh, before the adapter mark this invocation as done.
-  - This is useful to make sure the configuration is applied to your handler function before the next invocation.
-If this is too small and your handler function returns too quickly, your handler function may not get the updated configuration.
-  - This won't affect your function's response time, but if the config is changed, it may increase your function's duration.
-  - Default: `100`.

 ### Synchronous Update